12 Exercises for a Killer Chest Workout

 For this exercise, you’ll need an incline bench and an EZ curl bar.

-Set a bench to a 45-degree incline.
-Grab an EZ curl bar, and hold it at your chest using the narrow angled grips.
+1. Set a bench to a 45-degree incline.
+Grab an EZ curl bar and hold it at your chest using the narrow angled grips.

 This is similar to a decline bench press, but you'll be on the ground instead of on a bench.
 It works your lower chest the most, as well as your triceps.

-Grab a pair of dumbbells and lay back on the floor with your knees bent.
+1. Grab a pair of dumbbells and lie back on the floor with your knees bent.
 You should feel like you’re in a sit-up position, but holding dumbbells.

-Keep your elbows about a 45-degree angle away from the body, and your elbows should be on the floor.
+3. Keep your elbows on the floor and angled 45 degrees away from your body.
 This is the starting position.

-Squeeze your chest for a second at the top, then slowly return back to the starting position.
+5. Squeeze your chest for a second at the top, then slowly return to the starting position.

 Who doesn’t love chest machine workouts?!